dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/startup.md

 In the following examples, a [Content Security Policy (CSP)](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy) is applied to the app via a CSP header.
 The `{POLICY STRING}` placeholder is the CSP policy string.

-* In Blazor Server and prerendered Blazor WebAssembly apps, use [ASP.NET Core Middleware](xref:fundamentals/middleware/index) to control the headers collection.
+* In Blazor Server, use [ASP.NET Core Middleware](xref:fundamentals/middleware/index) to control the headers collection.

   In `Startup.Configure` of `Startup.cs`: